edmundhung/conform/docs/api/react/future/useControl.md

 ### `focus(): void`

 Emits [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) events.
-This does not move the actual keyboard focus to the input.
-Use `element.focus()` instead if you want to move focus to the input.
+This does not move the actual keyboard focus to the base control.
+Use `element.focus()` instead if you want to move focus to it.

 ## Example